pokwir/Lighthouse-data-notes/README.md

 # Lighthouse-data-notes

-A jupyter repo for data science notes
+This repository contains all of the notes taken by [Patrick Okwir](https://github.com/pokwir) — a jupyter repo for [Lighthouse](https://www.lighthouselabs.ca/) labs data science notes.